allen-woods/supersimple/README.md

 - Use aggregation to join Authors and Books:
   - Books contain an array of Author IDs.
   - Authors can match their ID with Books.

+# Joins:

+- Authors
+  - .books returns an array of Books
+- Books
+  - .authors returns an array of Authors